 People want to be the ‘cool’ ones in their groups.
 So give them the chance.
 Okay, maybe your program isn’t as exclusive as you lead on.
 But, if you make it feel like a club then people may get excited.
 You can get people interested by mentioning your referral program is by invite only.

 Example: You post on Facebook that you are starting a referral program.
 You don’t provide the link, instead, you talk it up and wait for people to bite.

 Someone comments or likes your post, and then you reach out to them personally and give them the link.

 You can spin this a few different ways.
 As long as you are pushing that not everyone gets the benefits of a program member, you should be golden.

 Social Media Can Be Your Referral Program’s Secret Weapon

 Before you go implementing these best practices it’s important to remember that building a solid networking foundation comes first.
 A referral program will really only work if customers believe in your business and/or like your product, to begin with.

 Though social media is one of the easiest ways to get your program out there, it shouldn’t be the only channel you use.
 Customers may respond better by sharing via private email for example.
 This is particularly pertinent if your business is something most people consider a ‘secret’.
 For example, people may not want everyone on their friend’s list to know that they have had a procedure done, or bought a particular item.

 With that being said, if you have customers who are online, and follow your brand.
 Or if you have an influx of people who talk about you on their social sites, it’s a pretty good indicator that social media is a great channel for your referral program.
-Social media and referral programs are just like pb&j – they work really well together.
+Social media and referral programs are just like pb&j (peanut butter and jelly) – they work really well together.